betelgeizeem/delauney-triangulation-div-conq/README.md

 # delauney-triangulation-div-conq
 Delauney triangulation using divide&amp;conquer-type algorithm, $\textrm{O}(N \textrm{log}(N))$ computational efficiency in worst and average cases.

 THE CODE IS NOT CHECKED THOROUGHFULLY and is posted as an unfinished training project.
 It may possess memory leaks etc. To be fixed.
+Use carefully!

 ## Results:
 ![40 points](samples_40.png)